israelabarca2005/Ethereum-SmartContracts/README.md

 Writing artifacts to .\build\contracts

 You may encounter compilation problems, work around them.
 The most common can be a compilation error or warning on the syntax.
 Just make sure you are using the right version specified on your contract.
-For example, if you are using the word function to declare a constructor, when you use a recent solidity version the correct way to do it is to just place a method inside the contract with the word “constructor” instead of “function”.
+For example, if you are using the word function to declare a constructor, when you use a recent solidity version the correct way to do it is to just place a method inside the contract with the word â€œconstructorâ€ instead of â€œfunctionâ€.

 Before